pwa-builder/PWABuilder-CLI/README.md

-﻿# Manifest Tools
+﻿# Hosted Web Application Tool

-This tool is used for obtaining and converting manifest for different platforms.
+This tool is used to create hosted web applications based on a [W3C Web App manifest](http://www.w3.org/TR/appmanifest/).

 ## Installation